-The English Discipline is one of the largest at the University of Minnesota, Morris, offering a curriculum to match.
-Some examples of the range of courses are:
+The English Discipline is one of the largest at the University of Minnesota, Morris.
+We offer a range of literature and creative writing courses that enable students to achieve both breadth and depth in their study.
+Some examples of our courses include:

 - Writing Poetry for the 21st Century

-The English major begins with surveys of American and British literature and a foundational skills course called Literary Studies.
-Typically, six electives from a combination of topical classes and seminars fill out the minimum coursework.
+The English major begins with an introductory course called Literary Studies along with surveys of American and British literature.
+Typically, six electives and a research seminar fill out the minimum coursework.